top of page

 white.JPG

-Recommended Cultivars: None
+Recommended Cultivars: None Planting on Tree Belts: Not suitable

 Betula_nigra_Heritage_6zz.jpg